 I recently attended a large hedge fund industry conference focused on legal and compliance.
 The attendees were at the top in their field.
 Many were general counsels, chief compliance officers and chief operating officers of the largest hedge funds in the country.
 They all gathered to hear news and updates regarding legal and compliance issues that would affect their hedge fund business directly from the top regulators that create and enforce the rules governing hedge fund management in the US.
 Speakers included the top officials from the SEC, both past chairpersons, as well as current heads of various SEC divisions, the US Attorney, DOJ and FBI officials.

-As I met and mingled with fellow attendees, I asked several compliance officers whether their firms used compliance consultants.
-I was surprised that at least half said no – and a good percentage of the other half said only for the occasional mock SEC audit.
+half said no – and a good percentage of the other half said only for the occasional mock SEC audit.
 As a former in-house general counsel and chief compliance officer of a fund-of-funds manager, I could not fathom successfully fulfilling the requirements of my job without an essential tool in my toolbox: the outside compliance consultant.
 Why?
 The primary reason is simple: resources.
 When your head is down and you are doing your job on a day-to-day basis, it is very difficult – practically impossible – to stay up to date with regulatory developments, and perhaps more importantly, business best practices.

 Time is Money …